An Amish-style recipe for Sugar Cream Pie, with simple ingredients like sugar and cream, baked into a creamy, caramelized, luxurious dessert.

 - Whipped cream for serving

-- Add vanilla and cream then gently stir for one minute.
+- Combine sugar, flour, salt, vanilla and cream in a mixing bowl then gently stir for one minute.
 Do not whisk or stir briskly as we do not want to whip the cream at all before cooking.

-- Pour cream mixture into the pie pastry.
-Place the pie on the middle rack of your oven then place a larger pan on the rack below the pie to catch anything if it spills over.
+- Pour cream mixture into pie pastry.
+Place the pie on the middle rack of oven on top of foil (foil is there in case the filling cooks over the edges a bit).

-- Bake pie at 400 degrees for 20 minutes.
-Cover pie crust with aluminum foil or a crust guard.
-Rotate pie 180 degrees (just to make sure it bakes evenly) then continue cooking pie for 25-30 minutes or until edges of cream start to caramelize and large bubbles begin to form on top of the pie.
+- Rotate pie 180 degrees (just to make sure it bakes evenly) then continue cooking 25-30 minutes or until edges of cream start to caramelize and large bubbles begin to form on top of the pie.
 It will still be jiggly - that's OK!

 I am definitely making this pie!